 How do I add an SPF record to my domain name?

-An SPF record is used to stop people receiving forged email.
-By adding an SPF record into your DNS configuration any mail servers receiving email, that is allegedly from you, will check that the email has come from a trusted source.
+An SPF record is a Sender Policy Framework record that is used to stop people receiving forged email (i.e. spam or phishing).
+By adding an SPF record into your DNS configuration, any mail servers that receive your emails will verify that the email has in fact come from a trusted source.

 To add an SPF record to your 123 Reg domain name, please do the following:

 Firstly, you’ll need to ensure your domain is pointed to the 123 Reg nameservers.
 Otherwise, you will not be able to configure the DNS zonefile.